UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 ### Enabling UART Interrupts

 Here's how to activate the interupt function.
-Go to `NVIC Settings`, in the `.ioc` file, enable `USART/UART X global interrupt` then click the gear button marked as `Device Configuration Tool Code Generation` right next to the `Run` button(the green circle with a white triangle inside).
+Go to `Connectivity > USART/UART X -> NVIC Settings` in the `.ioc` file, enable `USART/UART X global interrupt` then click the gear button marked as `Device Configuration Tool Code Generation` right next to the `Run` button(the green circle with a white triangle inside).

 ![](./image/nvic.png)